lawrennd/snippets/_information-game/includes/jaynes-world-overview-and-definitions.md

 These transitions play a role analogous to *extremizing an internal information exchange*, similar in spirit to Frieden’s $\delta(I - J) = 0$ condition, but realized without requiring an observer or measurement.

-\subsection{Speculative Implications and Hypotheses}

-- *Local Reversibility* within fixed symmetry classes
-- *Latent Memory*: influence of inactive variables through curvature
-- *Pseudo-Saddles*: slow evolution from flat entropy curvature
-- *Conditional Independence*: emergent locality via block structure in $G$
-- *Domain Transitions*: new behaviour as variables emerge or stall

-\subsection{Connections to Information-Theoretic Literature}

-\notes{The entropic dynamics and uncertainty principles in this framework connect directly to results from information theory and mathematical physics.

-@Hirschman-entropy57 first proposed using information entropy to express uncertainty relations, conjecturing that entropy-based formulations might be more fundamental than standard deviation approaches.
-His insight that information entropy constrains resolution across conjugate domains aligns with our system's precision-capacity trade-offs.

-@Beckner-fourier75 provided proof of Hirschman's conjecture through Fourier analysis inequalities, establishing the sharp constants for entropy uncertainty relations.
-His work demonstrates mathematically why Gaussian states emerge as minimal-uncertainty configurations as we observe in our derivation of the minimal entropy density matrix.

-@Bialynicki-uncertainty75 extended these principles to quantum mechanics, proving that entropy-based uncertainty relations imply the traditional Heisenberg principle rather than vice versa.
-Their demonstration that wave equations arise naturally from information-theoretic constraints motivates why Schrödinger-like equations emerge in our framework without imposed physical assumptions.

-These papers establish that the wave-like behavior, uncertainty principles, and resolution constraints can emerge as information-theoretic necessities.

-Where our approach extends beyond these foundations is by placing them in a dynamic framework to allow the dynamics to unfold.}

-\subsection{Interpretation and Nuance}

-\subsubsection{1.
-Apparent Zero-Entropy Start}

-The game behaves as if it originates at low entropy, but this is a consequence of the entropy ascent, not an assumption.

-\subsubsection{2.
-Discretisation from Entropy Capacity}

-Finite entropy bounds imply resolution constraints, producing discrete transitions without discretizing the space.

-\subsubsection{3.
-Dual Role of Parameters and Variables}

-"$\theta_i \in X(t)$" means the observable governed by $H_i$ is actively evolving.
-Variables, parameters, and observables are dual facets of the representation.

-\subsubsection{4.
-Irreversibility vs Local Reversibility}

-Monotonic entropy-time induces global irreversibility, but local symmetry classes may evolve reversibly.

-\subsubsection{5.
-Fisher Information is an Analytic Tool}

-$G(\boldsymbol{\theta})$ helps us understand evolution—it is not known or used by the system itself.

-\subsubsection{6.
-No Observer or Collapse Needed}

-Structure emerges from the system’s internal curvature and resolution constraint, without measurement postulates.

-\subsubsection{7.
-Singularity Avoidance}

-True singularities (e.g. delta functions) are excluded; minimal-entropy states are regularized via density matrices.

-\subsubsection{8.
-Variational Principle is Optional}

-Only valid within fixed symmetry classes.
-It offers insight but is not required by the system’s evolution.

-\subsection{Connection to Frieden’s EPI: A Conceptual Analogue}

-This game is not built to explain or reproduce any specific physical theory, but it reveals structural patterns that *resemble variational information principles*, such as those used in Frieden’s Extreme Physical Information (EPI) framework.

-Frieden’s principle proposes that physical systems arise by extremizing a quantity $I - J$, where

-- $J$ is source (intrinsic) information,
-- $I$ is Fisher information extracted by an observer.

-In this game

-- No observer is present,
-- But we still have a structure ($G(\boldsymbol{\theta})$) that defines *latent curvature* (reservoir $M$),
-- And *detectable entropy flow* (active $X$).

-The *information flow functional*:
-$$
-\Psi(t) = \boldsymbol{\theta}_X^\top G_{XM} \boldsymbol{\theta}_M
-$$
-serves as a natural analogue to *internal information exchange*, without reference to measurement.

-When $\Psi(t)$ is extremal, the system may undergo a qualitative shift in its active structure—suggesting an internal, geometry-driven analogue to EPI, but interpreted entirely within the unfolding of the system itself.

 \endif